Colleges by Location

 Retention Rate

-As reported in 2024, the freshman retention rate for Penn State Wilkes-Barre was 79.3%, indicative of the exceptional educational experience and supportive environment at this school.
+As reported in 2025, the freshman retention rate for Penn State Wilkes-Barre was 80.7%, reflecting the superb quality of the educational programs at this institution.

-Another important metric to consider is the graduation rate.
-This rate indicates how many students finish their degrees within a certain timeframe.
-This academic institution has the six-year graduation rate of 61%.
+The graduation rate is another indicator to take into account.
+This rate shows how many students complete their degrees in a certain number of years.
+This academic institution has the six-year graduation rate of 70%, which is considered an above-average graduation rate.

 Student Body